 What to expect

 In the first week, participants will learn about conflict research and computational social science through lectures and workshops to set the stage for all equal.
 Our keynote speakers will round off the introductory program of the first week.
 In addition, project work will start in the first week.
-The second week will be mainly devoted to project work and participants will study their research topic together with their team member in group work.
+The second week will be mainly devoted to project work and participants will study their research topic together with their team members in group work.
 Short feedback rounds will ensure exchange with other participants.